Editor’s note: This story was previously published in February 2019 It has since been updated and republished.

 Stock Buybacks Create Income Inequality

-As I pointed out in a previous slide, the period between 1982-2017 has created a much wider gap between the man or woman at the top of the pyramid — the CEO — and the workers on the bottom.
+As I pointed out in a previous slide, the period between 1982-2017 has created a much wider gap between the person at the top of the pyramid, the CEO, and the workers on the bottom.

 According to the Harvard Law School Forum on Corporate Governance and Financial Regulation, CEO pay between 1990 and 2016 increased by 438%.
 Meanwhile, according to the Pew Research Center, the average seasonally adjusted hourly wage in the U.S. between 1964 and 2018 grew by just 12% in constant 2018 dollars.

 The legalization of stock buybacks in 1982 gave CEOs a massive incentive for repurchasing their company’s shares.
 Their pay packages went through the roof while the rank-and-file employees saw their wages barely budge.

 A rational person would see the causal link when it comes to income inequality.

 Hey, if you’re a CEO, I wouldn’t blame you for taking advantage of the system.
 It’s not your fault that the board of directors gave you such a lucrative compensation package.
 After all, they didn’t have to.
 It’s not as if you were holding a gun to their heads.

 Who wouldn’t like a pay package that grows and grows and grows without any additional effort?

 As a writer, I’d love to be able to get paid X dollars to write this article today, X dollars plus next year, and X dollars plus, plus, the year after that.
 It is not going to happen.
 But it happens every day for CEOs.
 Is it any wonder why they love stock buybacks?